-Voting Activity during the Plan Year 4.
+4. Voting Activity during the Plan Year

 Set out below is a summary of voting activity for this reporting period relating to the relevant strategies in the DB Section of the Plan.
+Due to unavailability of data at the time writing, the reported votes are relative to the 1 April 2022 - 31 March 2023 period.

 Source: BlackRock.
 Data may not sum due to rounding.

-&lt;sup>1 Same voting data is applicable to the currency hedged version of the fund.
+Same voting data is applicable to the currency hedged version of the fund.